d3rp/clima/README.md

 Note: Currently this works only for gpg-keys without password.
 It's not ideal, but it's better than plain text `.env` files ;)

+Note 2: Leading and trailing whitespace (including `\n` linefeeds) are stripped, when decrypted.

 [pass](https://passwordstore.org) can be used to store passwords as gpg encrypted files under the home directory.
 Clima uses the default path of ~/.password-store and the files found within.
 It will then match the arguments with the